awslabs/aws-ec2rescue-linux/docs/MODULE.md

 The stage in which the module should be run.
 Valid values include "prediagnostic", "run", and "postdiagnostic".
 #### language
 The language in which the module code is written.
 BASH and Python are supported.
 Python code must be compatible with both Python 2.7.9+ and Python 3.2+.
+#### remediation
+Indicates whether the module supports remediation.
+Set to either True or False.
+The module will default to False if this is absent, making it an optional attribute for those modules that do not support remediation.
 #### content
 The entirety of the script code.
 #### constraint